 Her trial team coach put her in touch with Toni Mardirossian, an attorney in the Manhattan DA’s office and she networked with her, picking her brain about her career.
 In her 3L year, she was eager to land a job in a prosecutor’s office anywhere.
 She applied all over the east coast, including Suffolk County and Staten Island.

-She got an interview at the Manhattan DA and accepted immediately.
+She got an interview at the Manhattan DA, eventually got an offer, and accepted immediately.

 To be good at the job, you need to be willing to go out of your comfort zone and be good on your feet.
 She says she is “so busy” and that it is not a “9-5 job.”
 She works weekends sometimes and her first year, she worked Christmas, New Year’s, and any other major holiday you can think of.
 Arrests happen 24 hours a day and there needs to be a prosecutor to deal with them.